mwdle/LedEncoder/README.md

 </p>

 # Specifications and Pinout
-This program has only been tested using PlatformIO IDE on an Espressif ESP8266 12-E board.
+This program has only been tested using an Espressif ESP8266 12-E board.
 The following libraries are required (and specified in :
 * [Elegant OTA](https://github.com/ayushsharma82/ElegantOTA)
 * [WebSerial](https://github.com/ayushsharma82/WebSerial)